dotnet/docs/docs/standard/microservices-architecture/secure-net-microservices-web-applications/authorization-net-microservices-web-applications.md

 ---
-title: About authorization in .NET microservices and web applications | Microsoft Docs
+title: About authorization in .NET microservices and web applications
 description: .NET Microservices Architecture for Containerized .NET Applications | About authorization in .NET microservices and web applications
 keywords: Docker, Microservices, ASP.NET, Container
 author: mjrousos